 - Internal organ damage

 When discussing injuries related to motorcycle accidents, it should be noted that Illinois is one of a handful of states that does not require the use of helmets.
-Consequently, we see a significant number of client’s with brain trauma related to a crash.
-Rosenfeld Injury Lawyers is committed to helping these people receive the medical care that they need.
-Our Chicago firm knows the leading brain injury and physical rehabilitation specialists both in the metropolitan area and across the Midwest should your loved one require ongoing medical care for his injuries.
+Consequently, we see a significant number of clients with brain trauma related to a crash.
+Rosenfeld Injury Lawyers is committed to helping these people receive the medical care that they need with the help of our motorcycle accident attorneys.
+Chicago residents can count on our firm to connect them with leading brain injury and physical rehabilitation specialists both in the metropolitan area and across the Midwest.

 In order to recover compensation for injuries related to a motorcycle accident, the injured party has the burden of establishing that the driver who caused the crash was negligent.
 Driver negligence can cover situations where: